Nathan Staios

-Nathan Staios (born May 16, 2001) is a Canadian-American professional ice hockey defenseman currently playing with the Florida Everblades in the ECHL as a prospect under contract with the Florida Panthers of the National Hockey League (NHL).
+Nathan Staios (born May 16, 2001) is an American professional ice hockey defenseman currently playing for the Savannah Ghost Pirates in the ECHL while under contract to the Florida Panthers of the National Hockey League (NHL).

 Playing career

 Staios was selected 17th overall in the first round of the 2017 OHL Entry Draft by the Windsor Spitfires.
 He was traded to the Hamilton Bulldogs in exchange for future OHL draft picks prior to the 2019–20 season.

 When the OHL shut down during the 2020–21 season due to COVID-19, Staios played 6 games for the Utica Comets of the American Hockey League.

 For the 2021–22 season playing for Hamilton, Staios led all OHL defencemen in scoring, with 66 points in 50 games.
 He was named a First Team All-Star and won the Max Kaminsky Trophy as the OHL's best defenceman.
 He was also named the CHL Defenceman of the Year.

 As a sought after undrafted free agent, Staios was signed to a three-year, entry-level contract with the Florida Panthers on July 13, 2022.